smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

     in the documentation of ``DeclaratorDecl::getTypeSourceInfo()``.]

-  * Optional ``ExtInfo *``: A structure with extra information needed when a function [TODO: or variable? or class?] is defined outside its class body, or has a trailing ``requires`` clause.
-It has these data members:
+  * Optional ``ExtInfo *``: A structure with extra information needed when a function [TODO: or variable?] is defined outside its class body, or has a trailing ``requires`` clause.
+It has these data
+    members:

-    * From base ``QualifierInfo``, which describes the namespace and class scope qualifiers appearing in front of the function [TODO: or other member?] name:
+    * From base ``QualifierInfo``, which describes the namespace and class scope qualifiers appearing in front of the declared name:

       * ``NestedNameSpecifierLoc QualifierLoc``: The scope qualifier and its source location information.
 This will be empty in the